Work-life integration: a complete guide for employers and employees

 - More flexibility

-- Autonomy that helps them achieve balance
+- Autonomy that helps them achieve balance (per the American Psychological Association (APA))

 - Improved mental and emotional well-being

-- Increased job satisfaction
+- Increased job satisfaction (per the APA)

 Benefits of work-life integration for employers include:

-- Higher retention rates
+- Higher retention rates (per research in Nature)

 - Attracts and retains top talent

-- More engaged workforce
+- More engaged workforce (per Gallup research)

 - Blurred boundaries: Combining personal and professional spaces might blur boundaries.
 For some people, it can be difficult to fully disengage from work and focus on other things.
 For example, it can be tempting to check or respond to a work email when it's family time.
 Suggest employees use out-of-office or do-not-disturb settings on devices to identify when they're using their personal time.

-- Burnout and overworked: New research found that almost half (44%) of employees in the United States are burned out.
-The same study found that 45% and 51% feel “emotionally drained” or “used up,” respectively.
-As employees try to shift into a mode where they can do everything at once, they might be tempted to take on too much.
-The goal is to reduce stress, so it’s important to emphasize balance and ensure expectations aren’t overwhelming your people.
+- As employees try to shift into a mode where they can do everything at once, they might be tempted to take on too much.
+The goal is to reduce stress, so it's important to emphasize balance and ensure expectations aren't overwhelming your people.

-- Challenges with setting boundaries: Setting boundaries — and then actually sticking to them — can be hard, especially when employees first start doing it.
-Remote work inherently blurs the lines between home and office, even when employees have a dedicated workspace.
-For many workers, driving away from a physical office can offer much more workday closure than walking from the office to the kitchen might.
-Make sure you’re sharing the importance of shutting down and off at the end of the day.
+- For many workers, driving away from a physical office can offer much more workday closure than walking from the office to the kitchen might.
+Make sure you're sharing the importance of shutting down and off at the end of the day.

-- The mental and emotional toll of feeling “always on”: Connectivity is a blessing and a curse.
-While it allows a remote scenario, it can also result in pressure to feel available all the time.
-Employees might feel anxious or guilty about changing their focus from work to personal issues.
-If not properly managed, the sense of being constantly on can result in chronic stress and strained personal and professional relationships.
-Mandate mental health days or reinforce that PTO is there for employees to deal with anything they need to, without judgment or penalty, as long as they’re getting their job done.
+- If not properly managed, the sense of being constantly on can result in chronic stress and strained personal and professional relationships.
+Mandate mental health days or reinforce that PTO is there for employees to deal with anything they need to, without judgment or penalty, as long as they're getting their job done.

-How employers can support healthy work-life integration
+How can employers build healthy work-life integration?

 Offer flexible work schedules